 Install a gas supply line that runs to the unit heating section.
 Refer to the NFPA 54/NFGC or equivalent code for gas pipe sizing data.
 Do not use a pipe smaller than the size specified.
 Size the gas supply line to allow for a maximum pressure drop of 0.5 in. wg (124 Pa) between gas regulator source and unit gas valve connection when unit is operating at high-fire flow rate.

-The gas supply line can approach the unit in two ways: horizontally from outside the unit (across the roof), or through unit basepan (see Fig. 35 and 36).
-Observe clearance to gas line components per Fig. 37.
+The gas supply line can approach the unit in two ways: horizontally from outside the unit (across the roof), or through unit basepan.
+Observe clearance to gas line components per Fig. 36.